 What Is Greenhouse Shading and Why Is It So Important?

-During the summer months, temperatures inside greenhouses can reach 50–60 °C, leading to leaf burn, cessation of pollination and 30–40% harvest losses.
-Greenhouse shading entails applying special shading paint (also known as "shading compound") to the glass or polycarbonate of the structure, which reflects part of the solar radiation and lowers the internal temperature by 8–12 °C.
+During the summer months, peak temperatures inside greenhouses can exceed 50 °C, leading to leaf burn, cessation of pollination and significant harvest losses.
+Greenhouse shading entails applying a special shading paint (also known as "shading compound") to the glass, polycarbonate or polyethylene of the structure, which reflects part of the solar radiation and protects the crop from burning and heat stress.

 This is an established practice in Western Europe, Turkey and Israel, and in recent years it has been increasingly adopted in Bulgaria too – especially in the regions of Plovdiv, Pazardzhik, Haskovo and Stara Zagora, where greenhouse production is concentrated.